osilander/203.311/Week10/Week10.md

 ### The Meat and Potatoes

 To gain some initial insight we will consider a food dataset from the UK.
 This is shown below.
+The dataset shows the consumption (in grams) per person per week of each of the foodstuffs.

 <img src="graphics/meat-potatoes.png" width="400" title="That's a lotta potatoes N. Ireland"/><br>
 **Yummy**<br><br>

 Our aim here is to find out which of these countries :grimacing: differ the most in their diets.
 But of course diets are not one food or two foods, they are combinations of all foods.
-So which of these differ the most in the combination of all these foods?
+So which of these countries differ the most in the combination of all these foods?

 We can already see that consumption of some types of foods differs more than others.
 For example, cereal consumption varies by about 5% between all countries.
 However, Welsh people drink more than 3.5 times as much alcohol than Irish people (*Northern Irish*).

 We can also visualise this as a heatmap, which plots the same information, but more compactly.
+At the top of the heatmap is a dendrogram, which indicates how similar the countries are using [Ward's method](https://python-data-science.readthedocs.io/en/latest/unsupervised.html#agglomerative-clustering "it's a bit complicated").
+N. Ireland appears the most different, while England and Wales appear the most similar.
+Note, importantly, that it does not say much about *how* similar.

 <img src="graphics/diet_heat.png" width="300" title="cookin"/><br>
 **It's getting hot in here**<br><br>

 But we can also figure out which countries are the most similar or different in their combined diet.
 For this, we can perform a PCA.
 This finds the combinations of diet items (components) that vary the most between countries.
 We can then take these components and plot them.
-Below, I show the first two components (pc1 and pc2) - these are the two most important components.
-Clearly, Wales and N. Ireland differ the most in the combinations of items in their diets,
+Below, I show the first two components (Dim1 and Dim2) - these are the two most important components.
+Clearly, Wales and N. Ireland differ the most in the combinations of items in their diets.
+I have made the x-axis (pc1) approximately three times longer than the y-axis (Dim2), as Dim1 accounts for approximately three times more variance (68%) than Dim2 (25%).

 <img src="graphics/diet_pca.png" width="700" title="N. Ireland is a different place"/><br>
-**Nearly matches the geography**<br><br>
+**England is central to it all**<br><br>

 Not only that, we can visualise which diet items *contribute* to those components.
 This is shown below.

 <img src="graphics/diet_comps.png" width="400" title="aha it's the vegetables"/><br>
 **What are "other veg", Wales?**<br><br>

-Now we can see that Dimension (Component) 1 consists primarily of sugars and other_veg (with some alcohol), all of which the Welsh consume more of.
+Now we can see that Dimension (Component) 1 consists primarily of sugars and other_veg (with some alcohol), all of which the Welsh consume more of, especially compared to N. Ireland.
 Dimension 2 consists primarily of the Irish tendency to eat a lot of potatoes (with some avoidance of alcohol).
-But most importantly, we have shrunk our 17-dimensional dataset to two dimensions that contain 68.3 + 24.9 = 93.2% (!) of the variance in the original 17 dimensions.
+But most importantly, we have shrunk our 17-dimensional dataset to two dimensions that account for 68.3 + 24.9 = 93.2% (!) of the variance in the original 17 dimensions.

 Okay, let's repeat this ourselves, with a new dataset.